Religion in Serbia: Role of religion in public life

 Public schools allow religious teaching in cooperation with religious communities having agreements with the state, but attendance is not mandated.
-Religion classes (verska nastava) are organized in public elementary and secondary schools, most commonly coordinated with the Serbian Orthodox Church, but also with the Catholic Church and Islamic community.
+Religion classes (veronauka) are organized in public elementary and secondary schools, most commonly coordinated with the Serbian Orthodox Church, but also with the Catholic Church and Islamic Community of/in Serbia.

 Public holidays in Serbia also include the religious festivals of Eastern Orthodox Christmas and Easter.
-Saint Sava Day is a working holiday celebrated as a Day of Spirituality as well as Day of Education.
-Believers of other faiths are legally allowed to celebrate their religious holidays.
+Saint Sava's Day is a working holiday celebrated as a Day of Spirituality as well as Day of Education.
+Adherents of other religions and denominations are legally allowed to celebrate their religious holidays.

 Religious freedom

-The government of Serbia does not keep records of religiously motivated violence.
-However reports from religious leaders in 2022 noted that incidents have gone down, and Jewish leaders reported no incidents at all in that year.

-The laws of Serbia establish freedom of religion, forbid the establishment of a state religion, and outlaw religious discrimination.
-While registration with the government is not necessary for religious groups to practice, the government confers certain privileges to registered groups.
-The government maintains a two-tiered system of registered groups, split between "traditional" groups and "nontraditional" groups.
-Minority groups and independent observers have complained that this system comprises religious discrimination, especially as the media regularly names nontraditional groups as 'sects'.
+The Constitution of Serbia establish freedom of religion, forbid the establishment of a state religion, and outlaw religious discrimination.
+It states the freedom to express one's religion or beliefs may be restricted by law only as necessary to protect the lives and health of the people, the morals of democratic society, freedoms and rights guaranteed by the constitution, or public safety and order or prevent incitement of religious, national, or racial hatred.

-The media and individual members of the National Assembly have been criticized for using disparaging language when referring to nontraditional groups.
-Antisemitic literature is commonly available in bookstores, and is prevalent online.

-Although religious freedom was largely respected by the government of the Kingdom of Yugoslavia and Serbia's constitutions through its various incarnations as either an independent state or as part of Yugoslavia have nominally upheld religious freedom, it was also the site of significant religiously and ethnically-motivated war crimes during World War II and the Yugoslav Wars.
-The government has programs established for the restitution of property confiscated by the government of Yugoslavia after World War II, and for property lost in the Holocaust.

-In 2023, Freedom House rated Serbia 4 out of 4 on the question "Are individuals free to practice and express their religious faith or nonbelief in public and private?".
+In 2023, the country was scored 4 out of 4 for religious freedom, i.e. on the question "Are individuals free to practice and express their religious faith or nonbelief in public and private?".

+The law establishes a two-tiered system of religious organizations, distinguishing between "traditional churches and religious communities" and "non-traditional religious communities".
+Although registration with the state is not required for religious groups to practice, registered groups are granted certain privileges.
+Independent observers have criticized the system as discriminatory, particularly because non-traditional groups are frequently referred to as "sects" in the media.